LAPRA Privacy Notice

 You may request confidential communication of your PHI by completing an appropriate form available from the LAPRA Benefits Department.
 We will accommodate all reasonable requests if you clearly state that you are requesting the confidential communication because you feel that disclosure in another way could endanger your safety.

-Right to inspect and obtain a copy of your PHI: You have the right to inspect and obtain a copy of your PHI that is contained in records that the Health Plans maintain for enrollment, payment, claims determination, or case or medical management activities.
-If the Health Plans use or maintain an electronic health record with respect to your PHI, you may request such PHI in an electronic format, and direct that such PHI be sent to another person or entity
+Right to inspect and obtain a copy of your PHI: You have the right to inspect and obtain a copy of your PHI that is contained in a designated record set (as defined by HIPAA) (e.g. records that the Health Plans maintain for enrollment, payment, claims determination, or case or medical management activities).
+If such PHI is maintained electronically, you may request such PHI in an electronic format.
+The Health Plans will work with you to provide such PHI in the form and format you request or in a satisfactory alternative if such PHI is not readily producible in such form and format.
+You may also direct that such PHI be sent to another person or entity.

 However, this right does not extend to (1) psychotherapy notes, (2) information compiled in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding, and (3) any information, including PHI, as to which the law does not permit access.
 We will also deny your request to inspect and obtain a copy of your PHI if a licensed health care professional hired by the Health Plans has determined that giving you the requested access is reasonably likely to endanger the life or physical safety of you or another individual or to cause substantial harm to you or another individual, or that the record makes references to another person (other than a health care provider), and that the requested access would likely cause substantial harm to the other person.